 In so far as this Agreement does not deviate from the PC Goods 2022, this Agreement is exclusively governed by the PC Goods 2022.
 The applicability of the general and special terms and conditions of the Supplier (if any) is excluded.

 Deviations from this Agreement shall only be binding to the extent expressly agreed in writing between the Parties.

-<OPTIONAL > Notwithstanding clause 23.1 of the PC Goods 2022, the liability referred to in that clause is limited to [insert].

 THUS AGREED AND MADE UP IN TWOFOLD AND SIGNED AT [...],